 Rathtrevor Beach

 This 2 km long stretch of sandy beach is a famous Parksville landmark.
-The shallow, and ultimately warm, waters at Rathtrevor make for the best swimming opportunities for young children.
+The shallow, and ultimately warm, waters at Rathtrevor provide the best swimming opportunities for young children.
 At low tide, that same shallow water area becomes nearly a kilometre-long stretch of soft sand leading out into the Strait of Georgia.

 Parksville Beach

-During those warm summer days, the ocean water temperature at Parksville Beach can be as high as 20°C in the shallow areas.
-Even at high tide, this flat beach is a safe spot to play or stroll.
-The Community Park is a perfect access point to Parksville Beach.
+The Community Park is a great access point to Parksville Beach.
 With a huge (albeit fantastic) play park, a water spray park, and sandy shores perfect for building sandcastles, this park will surely keep those little ones happy for hours!

-Beach Access
+Beach Access:

 Cameron Lake